Updated on: 3/6/2019

 And, she will also be on hand when KOMO TV and KOMO News Radio is given the 2012 Mothers Against Drunk Driving Media Recognition Award.
 Mischelle nominated KOMO for this award which recognizes their coverage of drunk driving and the role that the coverage plays in raising awareness and furthering the conversation around MADDs core mission.

-Mischelle's husband, DUI Victim's Rights Attorney, Chris Davis supports his wife's devotion to MADD.
+Mischelle's husband, drunk driving accident attorney, Chris Davis supports his wife's devotion to MADD.
 While she is in DC for the MADD Conference he will be at home with their son who just started 1st grade and will be preparing for an upcoming jury trial in which an impaired driver caused the death of a Seattle-area man.
 The Davis' are also proud to be supporting sponsors of the upcoming 2012 Walk Like MADD Seattle event on October 13th.